Our collaborators

 SASIP: The Scale-Aware Sea Ice Project

-SASIP is an international consortium that is developing a scale-aware continuum sea ice model for climate research; one that faithfully represents sea ice dynamics and thermodynamics and that is physically sound, data-adaptive, highly parallelized and computationally efficient.
+SASIP is an international consortium that is developing a scale-aware continuum sea ice model for climate research; one that faithfully represents sea ice dynamics and thermodynamics and that is physically sound, data-adaptive, highly parallelised and computationally efficient.
 SASIP is using machine learning and data assimilation to exploit large datasets obtained from both simulations and remote sensing.

 Carbon Loss in Plants, Soils, and Oceans (CALIPSO)